SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/{id}`

-The following API will no longer be supported:
+The following API will be supported starting with 10.17:

 * `DEL /measurements/measurement/`

-Instead, retention rules can be used to remove expired measurements data from the Operational Store.
+Instead, in 10.16 retention rules can be used to remove expired measurements data from the Operational Store.

 ##### Breaking change in the Alarms, Events, Measurements APIs - required parameters will be introduced